 You must have administrator access to the servers on which you will be installing iService.
 You will also need the SQL user that has the create database permission to create the iService database.
 For security purposes, it is best to have a new SQL account created by your DBA for this purpose rather than use the default SA user account shipped with SQL Server.
 This installation guide assumes you have already installed MS SQL Server on your database server, and MS IIS on your web server.

-The iService Web Application must be installed on a Windows Server running IIS 7.5 or newer.
-We recommend running IIS 8.0 or higher with the Web Sockets feature installed.
+The iService Web Application must be installed on a Windows Server running IIS 8 or newer.
+We recommend enabling websockets on your server.
 See https://www.iis.net/configreference/system.webserver/websocket.

 •The web server must have the .NET 4.6.1 or higher run-time package installed (If it is not preset during installation, iService will automatically download and install it during the setup process).
 The Web Application pool used by iService needs to be set to use .NET CLR 4.0.